 The Clinton Surpluses

-Since the 1930s, budget deficits have occurred much more frequently than budget surpluses.
+Since the 1930s, United States federal budget deficits have occurred much more frequently than budget surpluses.
 After World War II, only in 1969 and during the latter years (1998 through 2000) of the Clinton administration did the United States experience budget surpluses.
 Deficits turn into surpluses when either government spending decreases or government revenue increases, or both happen.
-During the Clinton administration, federal government spending continued to increase.
-However, tax revenue increased even more, primarily due to strong economic growth.
+During the Clinton administration, federal government spending increased, but at a modest pace.
+Tax revenue increased more than spending increased, primarily due to strong economic growth, and subsequently, the United States government ran a budget surplus.
 Economic growth results in higher incomes and more jobs.
 This increases the tax base (more people earning more income).
-Strong economic growth in the 1980s, 1990s, and recently (until the sub-prime mortgage crisis in the United States) in industrialized countries has been due in great part due to the following:
+Strong economic growth in the past several decades (with the exception of the sub-prime mortgage crisis of 2008/2009) in industrialized countries has been due in great part due to the following:

 1. Moderate Increases in Prices of Good and Services